 You likely have a number of questions regarding student residential living at Grand Canyon University.
 The following FAQs should answer many of your questions.
 Your admissions representative is here to help with any additional questions you may have.

 Where do new students live on campus?

-Most new students live in one of the residence halls on campus that are classified as either freshman or upperclassman housing.
-In the event that freshman-only housing fills up, incoming freshman residents will be placed in upperclassman housing with other freshmen.
+Most new students live in one of the residence halls on campus that are classified as either freshman or transfer housing.
+In the event that freshman-only housing fills up and all returning students have selected housing, incoming freshman residents will have the opportunity to select availabilities in returning student residence halls.

 How will I benefit from living on campus?

 Research indicates that students who reside on campus are more satisfied with their college experience, perform stronger academically and are more likely to graduate within four years than their commuting classmates.
 In addition, they have a strong support system with peers who are going through similar experiences.

 What do students do for fun on campus?

 GCU students participate in a variety of activities including intramurals, events planned by the Office of Student Engagement, Arena concerts, sporting events, outdoor activities and Bible studies.
 There are also several shopping centers, restaurants and movie theatres nearby.
 Check out the student events page for the latest activities.